TogAr2/MinestomPvP/README.md

 - `DamageBlockEvent`: cancellable, called when an entity blocks damage using a shield.
 - `FinalDamageEvent`: cancellable, called when the final damage calculation (including armor and effects) is completed.
 This event should be used instead of `EntityDamageEvent`, unless you want to detect how much damage was originally dealt.
 - `TotemUseEvent`: cancellable, called when a totem prevents an entity from dying.
+- `PickupArrowEvent`: cancellable, called when a player picks up an arrow.
+- `ProjectileBlockHitEvent`: called when a projectile hits a block.
+- `ProjectileEntityHitEvent`: cancellable, called when a projectile hits an entity.

 ### Customization